BulbulNET/Nocturnal_flight_calls_israel/README.md

 In addition to running the custom classifier on new recordings, the repository includes scripts for evaluating model performance on a labeled validated set or on the test set.

-To run the custom model on the va;idated set:
+To run the custom model on the validated set:

 ```bash
 python scripts/run_custom_model.py --input data/validated_set/ --model model/